Komische Oper Berlin

 The Komische Oper Berlin is a German opera company based in Berlin.
-The company produces opera, operetta and musicals.
+The company produces operas, operettas and musicals.

-The opera house is located on Behrenstraße, just a few steps from Unter den Linden.
+The opera house is located on Behrenstraße, near Unter den Linden.
 Since 2004, the Komische Oper Berlin, along with the Berlin State Opera, the Deutsche Oper Berlin, the Berlin State Ballet, and the Bühnenservice Berlin (Stage and Costume Design), has been a member of the Berlin Opera Foundation.

 History of the building

 The theatre was built between 1891 and 1892 by architects Ferdinand Fellner and Hermann Helmer for a private society.
 It first opened on 24 September 1892 as "Theater Unter den Linden" with Adolf Ferron's operetta Daphne and Gaul and Haßreiter's ballet Die Welt in Bild und Tanz.

 The theatre was primarily a vehicle for operetta, but was also used for various other events and balls.
 Around 800 people could be seated in the stalls, and the balconies and various en-suite dinner rooms housed about a further 1,700 seats.
 Its directors went bankrupt in 1896 and the theatre was forced to close its doors.